Camarines Norte: Language

 The Central Bikol dialect has historically been the main language spoken in the province.
 Tagalog is slowly taking over as the most common language and English is also widely understood and used in businesses and education.
 The Manide language is also spoken in minority by the Manide indigenous peoples, concentrated mainly on the towns of Jose Panganiban, Labo, and Paracale.

-Camarines Norte is unique among the Tagalog provinces for its proximity to the Bikol region.
+Camarines Norte is unique among the Tagalog provinces for its proximity to the Bicol region.
 The proximity of Tagalog speakers in Camarines Norte, especially in crossroads, has created a unique variety of Tagalog which is enriched by Bikol in different aspects including phonology, morphology, grammar and even discourse.
 Based on the findings of the dialectology done by Andrew Rey Sosa Pena, three dialect areas have been suggested.
 The first ones would be Sta.
 Elena, Capalonga, Jose Panganiban, and Paracale, which are relatively uninfluenced by Bikol but rather have similar dialect spoken in nearby Quezon Province.
 The second dialect area is composed of Labo and Vinzons, which have developed a unique dialect in which the people of Camarines Norte talk about "Salitang Vinzons" and "Salitang Labo".
 The third dialect area is composed of Daet, San Vicente, Talisay, Mercedes, Basud, and San Lorenzo Ruiz, which have a high concentration of Bikol speakers and where Tagalog is highly influenced by Bikol vocabulary, phonology, and grammar.